-For what concern emissions from fluorocarbons production, no recalculation is occurred in the current submission.
+As for emissions from fluorocarbons production, no recalculation has occurred in the current submission.

-A detailed balance of the natural gas reported in the Energy Balance, as no energy fuel consumption, and the fuel used for the production processes in the petrochemical sector is planned.
+A detailed balance of the natural gas reported in the energy balance, as no energy fuel consumption, and the fuel used for the production processes in the petrochemical sector is planned.